kubewarden/user-group-psp-policy/README.md

 	* `RunAsAny` - No default provided.
 Allows any `supplementalGroups` to be specified

 The `ranges` is a list of JSON objects with two attributes: `min` and `max`.
 Each range object define the user/group ID range used by the rule.

+`overwrite` attribute can be set `true` only with the rule `MustRunAs`.
+This flag configure the policy to mutate the `runAsUser` or `runAsGroup` despite of the value present in the request.
+Even if the value is a valid one.
+The default value of this attribute is `false`.

 ### Examples